muregii/codeyetu/README.md

 ### Frontend

+### User Stories
+ - As a user, I should be able to find an apply button, fill in my name, school, and program of interest, write my formal essay application, upload supporting documents and submit my application.
+Once approved, I should get a notification that will allow me to now access the payment page where I should be able to pay for the program after the submission.

+### Acceptance criteria
+ - The UX has to be 👌
+ - A button clearly labelled APPLY
+ -

 **Home Page:**
 - Hero section with a compelling headline and call-to-action.
 - Overview of our programs and offerings (SWE, Cybersecurity).